s4njk4n/XDC_ShopBot/README.md

 - Showing a list of your products to customers.
 - Guiding customers through purchase (including privacy policy acceptance and country checks if needed).
 - Generating unique payment amounts in XDC (or converted from USD).
-- Monitoring the XDC blockchain for payments.
+- Monitoring the XDC blockchain for incoming payments.
-- Automatically delivering a success message (e.g., an access code or digital product download links) to the customer after payment.
+- Automatically delivering a success message (e.g., an access code or digital product download links) to the customer after payment has been received at your address.

 Everything runs on your own server (like a cheap VPS), and you control it all.
 No third-party services required beyond Telegram and a free XDC RPC endpoint.